RHODE ISLAND and CONNECTICUT

 Narragansett Bay just before sunset.

-New friends, hot rodders Jeff & Judy Howe.
+Yankee friends, hot rodders Jeff & Judy Howe.

-very well have been our best breakfast ever.
+it may very well have been our best breakfast ever.
 Simply outstanding!)

 Did we take a wrong turn?
 A taste unusual for Rhode